What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: Not in service

-• YouTube video of the Spruce Goose
+• YouTube Video: Spruce Goose

 2. Convair B-36 Peacemaker: Cold War Strategic Bomber (1948)